Pradumna-Patki/Pradumna-Patki/README.md

 # Hi there, I'm Pradumna Patki 👋

-Analytics professional blending Data Science, Business Analytics, and AI — skilled in building predictive models, automating processes, and delivering insights that shape business strategy and performance.
+Analytics professional blending Data Science, Business Analytics, and AI.
+Skilled in building predictive models, automating processes, and delivering insights that shape business strategy and performance.

 ---